prestonlimlianjie/moh-vaccinegov/pages/clinics.md

 permalink: /clinic-list
 ---

-This is the list of clinics that are
+This is the list of clinics that are administering the Covid-19 Vaccines.

 <table>
   <thead>